UtahEFD/DEID/README.md

 This respository includes code and documentation describing the DEID.

 The DEID is a new evaporation-based optical and thermal instrument designed to measure  mass, size, density, and type (i.e., snow, rain, and mixtures) of individual hydrometeors.

+Files in this directory include:
+DEID__.m - this Matlab script does the following ...